trteodor/LineFollower_Light/30_MicrocontrollerSource_STM32/35_STM32CubeMxProject/Application/BluetoothComm/readme.md

-This is Bluetooth low energy module to communicate wireless with Line Follower
+This is Bluetooth low energy module to communicate wirelessly between PC and LineFollower robot

-I used module HC-06- if you are interested about the modules please find data sheets in internet.
+Bluetooth Module: HC-06